Champions League quarter-final and semi-final draws: Date, time and the teams left in the competition

-Chelsea, Bayern Munich, AC Milan and Benfica have guaranteed places in the Champions League quarter-finals; Manchester City, Liverpool and defending champions Real Madrid still hoping to reach last eight; quarter-final and semi-final draws take place on Friday at 11am UK time
+Man City, Chelsea, Bayern Munich, AC Milan, Inter Milan and Benfica have guaranteed places in the Champions League quarter-finals; Liverpool and defending champions Real Madrid still hoping to reach last eight; quarter-final and semi-final draws take place on Friday at 11am UK time

-With Chelsea guaranteed a Champions League quarter-final spot, and with Manchester City and Liverpool still battling to make it through, find out when the draw for the last eight and the semi-finals will take place, and who will be involved.
+With Manchester City and Chelsea guaranteed Champions League quarter-final spots, and Liverpool still battling to make it through, find out when the draw for the last eight and the semi-finals will take place, and who will be involved.

-Chelsea are the only English side through to the quarter-finals so far after overcoming Borussia Dortmund 2-1 on aggregate in the last 16.
+Manchester City and Chelsea are the English sides already through to the quarter-finals so far after overcoming Borussia Dortmund 2-1 on aggregate and RB Leipzig 8-1 on aggregate respectively in the last 16.

-Manchester City and Liverpool are the other Premier League teams who can still reach the quarters, with both teams playing their second legs this week.
+Liverpool are the other Premier League team who can still reach the quarters, with Jurgen Klopp's side playing their second leg against Real Madrid on Wednesday

-City face RB Leipzig on Tuesday at the Etihad Stadium after Pep Guardiola's side were held to a 1-1 draw in Germany in the first leg.

-Liverpool, meanwhile, face a Herculean task in their bid to overturn a 5-2 first-leg deficit against defending champions Real Madrid, with the second leg taking place on Wednesday at the Bernabeu.
+However, the Reds face a Herculean task in their bid to overturn a 5-2 first-leg deficit against defending champions Real Madrid, with the second leg taking place at the Bernabeu.

-Bayern Munich and Benfica are also through, with Inter Milan or Porto and Eintracht Frankfurt or Napoli hoping to join them in the last eight.
+Bayern Munich and Benfica are also through, with Inter Milan and Eintracht Frankfurt or Napoli hoping to join them in the last eight.

 Here's all you need to know ahead of the quarter-final and semi-final draws...